zizitizi/my-devops-Roadmap/gitlab/S30gitlab2finalsession.md

 we have 7 site .all html web site run with nginx and nodejs app run with nodejs pm2. one extra nginx for reverse proxy . just pubishe 80:80 reverse proxy to public its safe. it forward request of web sites to specific container. all 7 is one ip set dns domain. we map one ip public. reverse proxy looks at header http request that with domain then forward for ex.: web1.com to specific internal ip

+in reverse proxy we use docker compose for it map conf folder and log folder

+./conf:/etc/nginx/conf.d

+./log:/var/log/nginx

+in conf folder we have one file for each site (domain name) - but its recommand not to delete default.conf file ( to handle errors)

+server name is domain name that we buy.

+proxy_pass tell where go the client requests. if we add reverse proxy and web1 container in same network then call it with it name and port. for ex.: http://kpi-dashboard:80/;

 bookstack and conflouence is documentation software. bookstack is open source an d self hosted. and integration with diagram.net .